iMonk0910/100daysofML/README.md

 	Learnt statistics from YouTube playlist uploaded by Khan Academy.

 ## (10 & 11/100days)
-	Learnt Linear Algebra from YouTube playlist uploaded by Imperial College
+	Learnt Linear Algebra from YouTube playlist uploaded by DLH branch of Imperial College

+## (12 & 13/100days)
+	 Learnt Calculus from  'Mathmatics for Machine learning: Multivariate Calculus' playlist available on YouTube uploaded by DLH branch of Imperial College

+## (14/100days)
+	Completed a project on web scrapping using beautifulsoup.
+Also learnt web scrapping using Selenium.